Asonance11/buymezobo/scrapnotes.md

 2. if it works, build one singular deploy script -- push this down to last

 3. setup github actions
-    - it should build everything and see if it works
+    - it should build everything and see if it works - done
-    - add space for tests (soon)
+    - add space for tests (soon) - soon
     - build the buymezobo and push to docker hub
     - do the same for socketserver